coldice1915/trivia-api/README.md

 ### Backend

-The `./backend` directory contains a Flask and SQLAlchemy server.
+The `./backend` directory contains the Flask and SQLAlchemy server, and the API documentation.

 ### Frontend

-The `./frontend` directory contains a React frontend to consume the data from the Flask server.
+The `./frontend` directory contains the React frontend to consume the data from the Flask server.